60-years-of-experience

 Considering adding bar codes to your business?
 We like the way you think.
 Contact us today with any questions you may have.

-Hallmark Employee Creates Canes for Veterans in Need
+Hallmark Employee Creates Personalized Canes for Veterans in Need

-Oscar Morris, one of our outstanding Hallmark employees has recently been acknowledged from Channel 6 news in Orlando for his work with veterans; specifically, his construction and distribution of custom canes for veterans in need.
+Oscar Morris, one of our outstanding Hallmark employees, has recently been acknowledged by Channel 6 news in Orlando for his work with veterans, specifically, his construction and distribution of custom canes for veterans in need.
 Hallmark is a veteran-owned company and has many employees who are veterans as well, and this could be one of many veteran spotlights on our blog.

 Morris knew how difficult it could be for veterans to walk, considering he is a Navy veteran himself and comes from a long line of veterans.
 After making his first cane out of that broken tree limb, he brought it to his local doctor’s office and received a positive response from other veterans who were there.
 People certainly loved it.

-From there, Morris took to the internet to spread the word around about what he was trying to do.
-He created a Facebook page called “Free Canes for Veterans ‘How to’” and interacts very regularly with those who post on his page with questions, requests, and all sorts of other information about his accomplishments.
-Just a few short days after creating the Facebook page for his cause, the internet went wild and Morris began receiving hundreds of orders.
+From there, Morris took to the internet to spread the word about what he was trying to do.
+He created a Facebook page called “Free Canes for Veterans ‘How to” and interacts very regularly with those who post on his page with questions, requests, and all sorts of other information about his accomplishments.
+Just a few short days after creating the Facebook page for his cause, the internet went wild, and Morris began receiving hundreds of orders.

 Hallmark Nameplate is proud to have Oscar Morris as a part of their community, and as a veteran-owned and run company, we are thrilled to see one of our own take their skills and attention to quality and care that we put into our products and apply that same strategy to help those in need.